M-A-Lechner/Intel-8080-Emulator/README.md

 ### Build with Makefile

 A Makefile has been included in the root directory.
-Simply open your console in the root directory and enter "make".
-To clean any residual files from the building process enter "make clean" (this will remove all "*.cpp" and "*.o" files from the root directory, so make sure you do not have any code there you do not want to lose!).
+Simply open your console in the root directory and enter `make`.
+To clean any residual files from the building process enter `make clean` (this will remove all `*.cpp` and `*.o"` files from the root directory, so make sure you do not have any code there you do not want to lose!).

 ## Useage